johi/laravel-recipe-api/README.md

 ## Introduction
 This is a demo of creating a modern RESTful API using Laravel.
 The purpose is to excercise and showcase my skills and to serve as a backend for future frontend demo's utilizing my API.
-The topic is that of managing recipes and some related entities, it contains endpoints functionality enable:
+The topic is that of managing recipes and some related entities, it contains endpoints functionality that enables:
 - managing recipes by users and admins
+- managing recipe images as aggregate of recipes
 - managing recipe instructions as aggregate of recipes
 - managing recipe ingredients as aggregate of recipes
-- browsing these data as anonymous users and being able to filter by e.g. categories
+- browsing these data as anonymous users
-- managing users as admins
+- managing users

 Some criteria that have driven the development are as follows:
 - differentiated access restrictions for different kinds of users (anonymous, users, admins)
-- it should follow a specification for building [json api's](https://jsonapi.org/)
+- it should follow a specification for building uniform inputs and outputs, i tried to apply to [json api's](https://jsonapi.org/) recommendations
 - it should contain tests of its endpoints
+- it should allow filtering results from resource lists
+- it should allow including related for resource
+- sorting on resource lists

 The demo is inspired by the excellent [laravel API master class tutorial](https://github.com/laracasts/laravel-api-master-class/) by Jeremy McPeak on [laracasts](https://laracasts.com/series/laravel-api-master-class).